FromtonRouge/qmk_firmware/keyboards/handwired/kaladrius/readme.md

 # Why this keyboard ?

-I'm a C++ Tools programmer in the video game industry and I always wanted to improve my typing speed.
+I'm a C++ programmer and I always wanted to improve my typing speed.
 I changed several times my keyboard layout in my career :
 My original layout was Azerty (with a top speed at 86 wpm on 10fastfingers), in 2014 I changed to Dvorak (with a top speed at 98 wpm) and in 2016 I finally changed to Colemak (top speed at 103 wpm).

 I discovered Plover and Steno in 2016 too and was blown away by this [presentation](https://www.youtube.com/watch?v=Wpv-Qb-dB6g)